X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleOne/13_WhoWeAre.ee.md

 ---
-title: "Who We Are" # MODIFY THIS TITLE
+title: "Who We Are"
 chapter: true
-weight: 3 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES IF APPLICABLE
+weight: 3  IF APPLICABLE
 ---

 # Who Are We? <!-- MODIFY THIS HEADING TO REFLECT THE PROBLEM THE WORKSHOP IS ADDRESSING -->

-## Submodule Three Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule Three Heading
 This paragraph block should be a brief introduction to the partner, their history, goals, partnerships, and accolades. <br>

 {{% notice info %}}